Nodal

 Games Like What Remains of Edith Finch

 60+ similar titles based on shared tags and player behavior.
-Themes include Story Rich, Adventure, Singleplayer, Atmospheric.
+Themes include Story Rich, Adventure, Singleplayer, Walking Simulator.

 What Remains of Edith Finch header art